Skip to main content

 Mechanisms of disruption to imprinting patterns

-The disruption of the parental-origin specific pattern of expression can occur through a variety of mechanisms, including:
+The disruption of the normal parental-origin specific pattern of expression of imprinted genes can occur through a variety of mechanisms, including:

-1. pathogenic variant in an expressed imprinted gene;
+1. a pathogenic variant in an expressed imprinted gene;

-2. deletion or duplication or an imprinted gene (involving a single gene or several within a larger copy number variant);
+2. deletion or duplication of an imprinted gene (involving a single gene or several within a larger copy number variant);

-4. imprinting centre error (causing mis-expression of neighbouring imprinted genes).
-This can be genetic or epigenetic.
+4. an imprinting centre error causing mis-expression of neighbouring imprinted genes – this can be genetic or epigenetic.

 Testing for imprinting disruption

-If an imprinted syndrome is suspected clinically, it is important to use methylation testing of the ICR as the initial screening test.
-In healthy individuals, one copy of the ICR will be methylated, and the other unmethylated.
-Therefore, the average methylation level will be approximately 50%.
-A uniparental disomy or genetic deletion or duplication that affects the ICR will result in methylation levels of either 0% or 100%.
+If an imprinting disorder is suspected clinically, methylation testing of the imprinting control region (ICR) is the initial screening test.
+In healthy individuals, one copy of the ICR will be methylated and the other unmethylated.
+Therefore, the average methylation level will be around 50%.
+Uniparental disomy or a genetic deletion or duplication that affects the ICR will result in methylation levels of either 0% or 100%.
 This is also the case if the epigenetic state at one copy of the ICR is incorrect (an epigenotype-switch at the ICR).
-Sometimes more than one ICR is epigenetically altered at the same time (this is known as multi locus imprinting disturbance).
+Sometimes more than one ICR is epigenetically altered at the same time: this is known as multi locus imprinting disturbance.

 Further tests will be required to identify the specific mechanism, which is important as it may inform the recurrence risk.
 Refer to Knowledge Hub resources for individual imprinting conditions, linked to in the table below, for further information on the typical mechanisms of disease and testing modalities employed.